mperalle/cs50-final-project-V1/README.md

 # cs50-final-project-V1 : EasyChatApp

-EasyChatApp is a command-line application for instant messaging and file transfering over TCP.
+EasyChatApp is a command-line application for instant messaging and file transfer over TCP.

 ## Description

-EasyChatApp allows anyone to start a TCP server and have a chat room in the terminal accessible by anyone on the same local network.
-It allows also anyone in the conversation to send files to everyone.
+EasyChatApp allows anyone to start a TCP server and have a chat room in the terminal accessible from the same local network.
+It allows also anyone in the conversation to send files to the whole chat room.

 ## Getting Started